Police Department > Divisions

 The Poulsbo Marine Patrol, presently, is comprised of two Sergeants, three Officers and the detective.
 The State of Washington Parks Department has certified all of the officers assigned to marine patrol after passing a State Certified Boating Academy.
 Our coverage area consists of Liberty Bay, with extra patrols in the Keyport Marina and Agate Pass.
 Marine unit duties include enforcement of boating ordinances, investigation of boating accidents, identifying and/or removal of navigational hazards, and addressing vessel operation complaints and concerns.

 Reserve Police Officer Unit

 Poulsbo Police Reserve Officers perform uniformed patrol duties in support of the Poulsbo Police Department.
 The primary mission of this voluntary position is to augment the full-time police force.
 After completing required training and graduating from a Reserve Academy program approved by the Washington State Criminal Justice Training Commission, Reserve Officers are fully commissioned Police Officers consistent with Washington State Laws.

-Support Services Division
+Administrative Services Division

 The Administrative Services unit provides a variety of services to the public, commissioned officers, prosecutors, and other law enforcement agencies.
 Their tasks consist of maintaining accurate records, dissemination of public records, and all business operations in support of the police department.

 - Administrative Services Manager Kelly Ziemann

 - Police Administrative Specialist Carissa Robideaux